 On February 17, 2016, the Company entered into a LOI with Reyna, pursuant to which the Company would sell the mill equipment held by Minera ISP to Reyna for cash consideration of US\$100,000, payable in stages.
-A total of US\$3,500 was received subsequent to August 31, 2016.
-The terms of the LOI were not met, and the LOI was terminated.
+The terms of the LOI were not met and the initial payment of US\$3,500 (\$4,488) was considered forfeited by Reyna and recognized as a gain on forfeiture of deposit during the six months ended November 30, 2016.